shabudarda/Getting-And-Cleening-Data-Coursera-Project/README.md

 The script normally runs for ~30 seconds, but the exact number depends on your system.

-Use data <- read.table("data_set_with_the_averages.txt") to read the latter.
+Usedata <- read.table("data_set_with_the_averages.txt") to read the latter.
 It is 180x68 because there are 30 subjects and 6 activities, thus "for each activity and each subject" means 30*6=180 rows.
 Note that the provided R script has no assumptions on numbers of records, only on locations of files.